Living in Antigua Guatemala (with Kids)

 Home, and our base for being normal for a month in Antigua, a beautiful villa with pool in a gated compound.

-More on what a fabulous country Guatemala is will follow, today’s post is about life on the road, in Antigua.
+More on what a fabulous country Guatemala is will follow, today’s post is about life in Antigua and the things to do we have enjoyed here.

 Antigua Guatemala